scottchiesa/UKB_RAP_STATA/README.md

 #Enter code
 #Enter authorisation                   ## this will be followed by two prompts where you should press y for yes ##
 #Input First Line Registration         ## as this is a site licence, 'University College London' should go here ##
-#Input Input Second Line Registration   ## this should be 'London', at which point you'll be prompted to press y for yes ##
+#Input Second Line Registration   ## this should be 'London', at which point you'll be prompted to press y for yes ##
 ```
 After confirmation that these have been accepted, continue to run the following lines below in sequence.
 ```